Help File: Mark Descriptions

 GPS receiver

-Receiver S/N: Serial number, usually on a label on the back of the unit.
-Example: "462886" above.
+serial #, usually found on a label on the back of the unit.

-These identifiers could facilitate equipment tracking to isolate performance problems.
+Recording the equipment used in your observation could facilitate tracking to isolate performance problems.